-Productivity, by (one of the generic) definition, is a measure of efficiency in converting an input to a desired output - but, what exactly is it in the context of CSE?
+Productivity, by (a generic) definition, is a measure of efficiency in converting an input to a desired output - but, what exactly is productivity in the context of CSE software?

 Given this context, we define Productivity Improvement as increasing the volume of better, faster and cheaper.
 In other words, as we look for ways to improve how we conduct our work, we want to consider how the change will positively impact the quantity and quality (better), the amount of time (faster) and the amount of resources (cheaper) associated with developing our scientific and engineering software.